dataset-sh/slambda/doc-site/docs/intro.md

 ## Define your own functions

-`sLambda` will help you implement common NLP tasks using OpenAI's ChatCompletion api, including but not limit to
+`sLambda` will help you implement common NLP tasks using OpenAI's ChatCompletion api, including but not limited to

 * extraction
     * named entity